bencodezen/cssdevconf2017/10 - wrap-up-panel-speakers-q-and-a.md

 An annual tradition — all CSS Dev Conf speakers together on stage for an hour to answer your last minute questions!

+## Disclaimer

+*The following is my interpretation and paraphrasing of the speakers below.
+It was not transcribed verbatim and should not be taken as such.*

+*Also, if I got any of the answers wrong or incorrectly paraphrased it.
+Please let me know or submit a PR!*

 ## Discussion

 ### Slow internet connections on the rest of the world was very insightful.
 With more developers coming up with client-side apps, what is your word of wisdom with JS frameworks?